SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 # jump times and events, and that our jump is encoded by crj
 jprob = JumpProblem(dprob, Direct(), crj)
 ```
-We are finally ready to simulate one realization of our jump process.
-Here we
+We are finally ready to simulate one realization of our jump process
 ```@example tut1
 # now we simulate the jump process in time, using the SSAStepper time-stepper
 sol = solve(jprob, SSAStepper())